Aeronique/AI-safety-playbook-homelab/homelab_ai_playbook.md

 ## 9. Plan for Incidents Before They Happen

 Define two things before you go live with anything.

-RTO (Recovery Time Objective) is how quickly you need to be back up after something breaks.
-RPO (Recovery Point Objective) is how much data or model state you can afford to lose.
+**RTO (Recovery Time Objective)** — How quickly you need to be back up after something breaks.

+**RPO (Recovery Point Objective)** — How much data or model state you can afford to lose.

 Write a simple runbook, which is a step-by-step document of what to do when something goes wrong.
 Use Infrastructure as Code wherever you can so your setup is reproducible and you are not rebuilding from memory after an incident.